 Add the finely chopped onion, garlic, green chilies, and ginger to the mince and mix.

 Soak a few bread slices in water.
 After a while, squeeze the water from the bread slices and add them to the minced beef as well.
 This helps give the meatballs a softer texture.
 This step is optional.
-If you prefer ‘tagda’ or chunky meatballs, you can skip the bread.
+Otherwise, you can use two eggs to hold the meatballs together.
+Or if you prefer ‘tagda’ or chunky meatballs, you can skip the bread.

 Mix the bread and chopped onions, ginger, garlic, and chilies well into the minced beef and make small golfball-sized balls like in the pic below.
 Place these balls in a Kadai (wok) or a frying pan and allow them to cook in their own juices so that they are basically steamed.